-RESEARCH AND THESIS Each candidate, while in residence at The University of Vermont, must complete an acceptable original research project which contributes new knowledge or techniques in his academic field.
+Research and Thesis Each candidate, while in residence at the University of Vermont, must complete an acceptable original research project which contributes new knowledge or techniques in his academic field.
 A minimum of twenty credits will be allowed for thesis research.
-For information regarding submission of the thesis, refer to the Graduate College Bulletin.